 Ctrl + clicking them and press Spacebar to open the dialog box.

-Select PS4 in the drop-down list and click OK to close the dialog box.
+Select PS4 in the drop-down list and click Save to close the dialog box.

-The next step is to specify the sourcing policy in the Type column, or in other words the origin of the product.
+- The next step is to specify the sourcing policy in the Type column, or in other words the origin of the product.
 Our customers will purchase from the closest fixed source.
 As you can see, this type is selected by default.
-Move on to specifying the source of the product for the customers and for the DCs.

 - Navigate to the Inclusion Type column, select all rows by Ctrl + clicking the column name.